What Can The Washington BRIDGE Education Foundation Provide?

-BRIDGE continues to communicate with the teachers, students and administrators of WCHS in order to discover how the foundation can be most beneficial.
-As the funding grows, BRIDGE can begin awarding money that will enhance the educational experiences of all students.
+BRIDGE directors continue to communicate with school administrators, faculty/staff, students and members of the community in order to discover how the education foundation can be most beneficial.
+As the funding grows, BRIDGE's ability to be a community resource and make an impact on educational enhancements will also grow.

 What Are Some Possibilities?

 Schools/school districts all over the US have educational foundations, and right here in Central IL there are many that have been in place for 25+ years.
 BRIDGE looks to these other successful, self-sustaining, 501 (c)(3), non-profit foundations for guidance.
-Below are just a handful of examples of what awarded money can be used for in order to enhance the educational experiences of students across all levels of academic performance.
+Below are just a handful of examples of what educational experiences can come by way of a foundation*.

 - Studio equipment for hosting student-lead podcasts